ccgilroy/ccgilroy.github.io/content/teaching.md

 I've taught and organized workshops and full courses in computational social science.

 With Emilio Zagheni, I facilitated the IUSSP workshop on Social Media and Demographic Research at IPC 2017 ([materials on GitHub](Social Media and Demographic Research)).
 In 2018, I organized the Seattle partner location for the Summer Institute in Computational Social Science ([SICSS-Seattle](https://compsocialscience.github.io/summer-institute/2018/seattle/)).
-I have been a teaching assistant for two advanced courses, Data Science and Population Processes and [Bayesian Statistics for the Social Sciences](https://uw-csss-564.github.io/2018/).
+I have been a teaching assistant for two advanced courses, Data Science and Population Processes and Bayesian Statistics for the Social Sciences ([2018 course website](https://uw-csss-564.github.io/2018/), [2019 lab materials](https://ccgilroy.github.io/csss564-labs-2019/)).

 # Other courses